alejandropolo/PEMElectrolyzerPINN/Readme.md

 ### Modelling

-1. **PEMElectrolyzerPINN.py**: Implements a Physics-Informed Neural Network (PINN) for solving systems of ODEs with two dependent variables.
-Includes methods for forward propagation, physics-based loss computation, and data-based loss computation.
+1. **PEMElectrolyzerPINN.py**: Implements a Physics-Informed Neural Network (PINN) for solving systems of ODEs with two dependent variables:
+   - **Voltage (V)**: Represents the electrical potential across the PEM electrolyzer.
+   - **Membrane Thickness (cm)**: Represents the thickness of the membrane, which decreases over time due to degradation.
+   The script includes:
+   - A custom neural network architecture for dual-output predictions.
+   - Methods for computing physics-based losses derived from ODE residuals.
+   - Support for boundary conditions and data-based loss computation.
+- Utilities for forward propagation, training, and evaluation of the PINN model.
+   This script is the core of the modeling process, enabling the integration of physical laws and experimental data to predict system behavior.
+2. **ChemicalPINNTraining.py**: Trains and evaluates a PINN for simulating chemical degradation processes in PEMWE systems.
+Simulates various combinations of temperature, pressure, power, and initial membrane thickness, and logs performance metrics for analysis.
+3. **TrainingPINN.py**: Trains a PINN for modeling and solving ODEs related to PEMWE.
+Includes utilities for early stopping, saving the best model, and visualizing results such as voltage and membrane thickness predictions.
-2. **MultiPINN.py**: Demonstrates a dual-output neural network trained using a combination of data-driven and physics-informed losses derived from ODE residuals.
+4. **MultiPINN.py**: Demonstrates a dual-output neural network trained using a combination of data-driven and physics-informed losses derived from ODE residuals.
 Includes a complete pipeline for generating synthetic data, defining the architecture, training, and visualizing results.
-3. **DualOutputNN.py**: Provides an example of defining and training a dual-output neural network using PyTorch.
+5. **DualOutputNN.py**: Provides an example of defining and training a dual-output neural network using PyTorch.
 Includes functions for generating synthetic data, defining the architecture, training, and visualizing results.
-4. **chemicalPINNTraining.py**: Trains and evaluates a PINN for simulating chemical degradation processes in PEMWE systems.
-Simulates various combinations of temperature, pressure, power, and initial membrane thickness, and logs performance metrics for analysis.
-5. **TrainingPINN.py**: Trains a PINN for modeling and solving ODEs related to PEMWE.
-Includes utilities for early stopping, saving the best model, and visualizing results such as voltage and membrane thickness predictions.

 ---